 With Baltic amber, only about one in a thousand pieces has an inclusion.
 Only two to three out of a hundred inclusions are plant material.
 Of these, only a small fraction is suitable for in-depth research.

 For her doctoral thesis, Sadowski investigated amber mainly from the Baltic Sea region.
-In a project approved by the German Research Foundation, Sadowski will supervise a doctoral student to investigate amber inclusions from Myanmar and China.
+In a project approved by the German Research Foundation, Sadowski supervises the doctoral student Simon Beurel to investigate amber inclusions from Myanmar and China.
 The specimens originate from the Middle Cretaceous about 98 million years ago, the Early Eocene about 50 to 53 million years ago and the Middle Miocene about 15 million years ago.
 The recently discovered finds from both countries have so far been little examined for traces of past plant communities.
 Insights could contribute to the understanding of the rapid spread and diversification of flowering plants in the Cretaceous period.

 Some of the amber specimens are grinded and polished to optimize the visual investigation of the inclusion.
 Next, the amber inclusions are examined and photographed using a light microscope.
 In some cases, small samples are extracted from the inclusions for electron microscopic examinations.
 The palaeobotanist also applies micro-computed tomography at the Museum and the Deutsches Elektronen-Synchrotron (DESY, Hamburg) to reveal internal structures of the plant inclusions.
 An amber laboratory for further preparations is currently being set up at the museum.